ga-wdi-boston/rails-paperclip/README.md

   end
   ```

   h.
-Test the API with Postman/`curl` - does it work?
+Test the API with Postman and/or `curl` - does it work?
   > Don't forget to set up a CORS policy so that your API is accessible from a separate front-end!

 3. Once you've made your Rails app and have confirmed that it's working correctly, you can move onto the next step - adding Paperclip attachments to models.